andrew/ultimate-awesome/README.md

 - [Best-student-discount-services](https://github.com/OpenGenus/Best-student-discount-services) - Best student discount services one should definitely try out!
 Contributions and translations are highly encouraged. .
 - [awesome-llvm](https://github.com/learn-llvm/awesome-llvm) - A curated list of awesome LLVM (including Clang, etc) related resources.
 - [awesome-sites-to-test-on](https://github.com/BMayhew/awesome-sites-to-test-on) - A curated list of sites to practice testing on.
+- [Awesome-Arch](https://github.com/PandaFoss/Awesome-Arch) - :sunglasses: A complete list of Arch-based projects.
 - [awesome-vision-and-language](https://github.com/sangminwoo/awesome-vision-and-language) - A curated list of awesome vision and language resources (still under construction. stay tuned!).
 - [awesome-tor](https://github.com/ajvb/awesome-tor) - A list of awesome Tor related projects, articles, papers, etc.
 - [awesome-hosting](https://github.com/dalisoft/awesome-hosting) - List of awesome hosting sorted by minimal plan price.
 - [awesome-ad-free](https://github.com/johnjago/awesome-ad-free) - Curated list of ad-free alternatives to popular services on the web.
 - [command-line-tools](https://github.com/learn-anything/command-line-tools) - Awesome Command Line Utilities.
+- [awesome-ai-tools](https://github.com/mahseema/awesome-ai-tools) - A curated list of Artificial Intelligence Top Tools.
 - [awesome-embodied-vision](https://github.com/ChanganVR/awesome-embodied-vision) - Reading list for research topics in embodied vision.
 - [awesome-azure](https://github.com/kristofferandreasen/awesome-azure) - A Curated List of Azure Resources.
 The list provides you with enough resources to get a full overview of the services in Azure and get started with cloud computing.
 - [awesome-open-source-organizations](https://github.com/Mayeu/awesome-open-source-organizations) - ⚡️ A list of organizations that have open sourced everything they do.
 - [awesome-minecraft](https://github.com/bs-community/awesome-minecraft) - 📝 The curated list of awesome things related to Minecraft.
-- [Awesome-Arch](https://github.com/PandaFoss/Awesome-Arch) - :sunglasses: A complete list of Arch-based projects.
 - [awesome-jscodeshift](https://github.com/sejoker/awesome-jscodeshift) - A curated list of jscodeshift packages and resources.
+- [awesome-kde](https://github.com/francoism90/awesome-kde) - A curated list of awesome apps, extensions, modules, themes and tools for the KDE Desktop Environment.
 - [Awesome-3D-Detectors](https://github.com/Hub-Tian/Awesome-3D-Detectors) - Paperlist of awesome 3D detection methods.
 - [awesome-csirt](https://github.com/Spacial/awesome-csirt) - Awesome CSIRT is an curated list of links and resources in security and CSIRT daily activities.
 - [Awesome-GPU](https://github.com/Jokeren/Awesome-GPU) - Awesome resources for GPUs.
 - [free-for-life](https://github.com/wdhdev/free-for-life) - A massive list including a huge amount of products and services that are completely free!.
+- [Awesome-Laravel-Education](https://github.com/fukuball/Awesome-Laravel-Education) - A curated list of resources for learning about the Laravel PHP Framework.
 - [awesome-devtools](https://github.com/moimikey/awesome-devtools) - 🤖 A curated list of in-browser bookmarklets, tools, and resources for modern full-stack software engineers.
-- [awesome-kde](https://github.com/francoism90/awesome-kde) - A curated list of awesome apps, extensions, modules, themes and tools for the KDE Desktop Environment.
-- [Awesome-Laravel-Education](https://github.com/fukuball/Awesome-Laravel-Education) - A curated list of resources for learning about the Laravel PHP Framework.
 - [NLP101](https://github.com/Huffon/NLP101) - NLP 101: a resource repository for Deep Learning and Natural Language Processing.
 - [awesome-financial-nlp](https://github.com/icoxfog417/awesome-financial-nlp) - Researches for Natural Language Processing for Financial Domain.
 - [awesome-standard](https://github.com/standard/awesome-standard) - Documenting the explosion of packages in the standard ecosystem!.